mitTransportAnalyst/documentation-of-geojson-files/README.md

 - **(5) stops**:

--- [Geojson for stops](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/stops.geojson).
-Since all the stops which are on one trunk should has same style.
-So each stop should have the trunk id which it belongs to.
+-- [GeoJSON for stops](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/stops.geojson).
+All stops on a given corridor should share the same style, so each stop should have the id of the corridor to which it belongs.

--- the json file which include the style for each trunk id.
-For example, "B" is the trunk id.
+-- the json file which include the style for each corridor id.
+For example, "B" is the corridor id.
 ```javascript
 {
 "B":{